Raymond of Sabunde

 The book was directed against the position then held by some, that reason and faith, philosophy and theology were antithetical and irreconcilable.
-Raymond declares that the Book of Nature and the Bible are both Divine revelations, the one general and immediate, the other specific and mediate.
+Raymond declares that the Book of Nature and the Bible are both divine revelations, the one general and immediate, the other specific and mediate.
 Montaigne (Essays, bk. ii. ch. xii., "Apology for Raymond de Sebonde") tells how he translated the book into French and found "the conceits of the author to be excellent, the contexture of his work well followed, and his project full of pietie ...
 His drift is bold, and his scope adventurous, for he undertaketh by humane and naturall reasons, to establish and verifie all the articles of Christian religion against Atheists."

 Editions

 The editio princeps of the book, which found many imitators, is undated but probably belongs to 1484; there are many subsequent editions, one by J. F. von Seidel as late as 1852.
-In 1595 the Prologus was put on the Index Librorum Prohibitorum for its declaration that the Bible is not the only source of revealed truth.
+In 1595 only the Prologus was put on the Index Librorum Prohibitorum for its declaration that the Bible is not the only source of revealed truth.

 A Latin edition said to be from 1480 and another from 1488 are available on Archive.org.